 The the shirt looks ready.
 Guys.
 Yeah.
 Really good.
 It's gonna get it deployed in more places.

-- 15m21s Speaker 2
+- Guest Speaker 15m21s

 -

-- 15m34s Speaker 1
+- Roger Entner 15m34s

 -

 And I think here again, the Lumen assets are getting the better management team with a lot more focus on consumer fiber than Lumen, that where it's like pretty much neglected.
-They dabbled in it, but I think AT and T will take this to the next level.
+They dabbled in it, but I think AT&T will take this to the next level.
 But it's very interesting that they also talked about that they are going to spin this off again into a JV.

-- 15m58s Speaker 2
+- Guest Speaker 15m58s

 -